AdobeDocs/express-add-ons-docs/src/pages/index.md

 ### Adobe Express Public Beta

-Adobe Express is currently in a gated Public Beta with access provided to users on a wait-list only basis.
+Adobe Express is currently in a gated Public Beta with access provided to users via a wait list.
 However, interested developers should fill out [this form](https://airtable.com/shr3IK38z2MCNHJEm) to get added to our wait list and gain access in the most timely manner.

 [Join our wait list!](https://airtable.com/shr3IK38z2MCNHJEm)